 - develop strong networks among these institutions to improve local response to emergencies.

-The forum is the main mechanism by which Alliance for Response program goals are achieved.
+The forum is the main mechanism by which program goals are achieved.
 The forum content provides a basic overview of cultural heritage to emergency responders and informs cultural heritage professionals about the process of emergency management.

 All panels, presentations, and break-out sessions aim to enlighten participants on best practices in their respective fields and strengthen lines of communication.
 Topics often include the significance of the local cultural heritage; how the emergency management process works and where it affects collecting institutions; lessons learned from local disasters; and models for establishing cooperative networks.

-FAIC’s Forum Planning Handbook walks planning committees through preparations and arrangements to ensure a successful forum.
-And the AFR Tool Kit provides resources for both nascent and established networks that can help advance their emergency preparedness efforts.
+The AFR Tool Kit also provides resources for both nascent and established networks that can help advance their emergency preparedness efforts.